 Do we need to tell the Diocesan Office who is on the PCC?

-No. The Diocesan Office needs to know details of the Churchwardens, PCC Secretary and PCC Treasurer, but we do not need to know the details of your PCC members, sidespeople, etc. Additionally, we also need to know the details of your Electoral Roll Officer (if you have one) and your Deanery Synod Representatives.
+No. The Diocesan Office needs to know details of the Churchwardens, PCC Secretary and PCC Treasurer, Safeguarding Officer(s), and Vision Champion but we do not need to know the details of your PCC members, sidespeople, etc. Additionally, we also need to know the details of your Electoral Roll Officer (if you have one) and your Deanery Synod Representatives.

 How many people need to attend a meeting for it to be quorate (ie legitimately able to proceed with the business of the agenda)?